MarkD833/RCBUS-68xxx/README.md

 * 68000 procesor board
 * ROM / RAM board - 128K ROM & 1M RAM
 * Quad serial I/O board - with a pair of 68681 DUARTs
+* Dual MFP board - with a pair of 68901 MFPs

 ## To do
 These boards are waiting to be tested:
 * Digital I/O board - with 2 68230 PI/Ts
-* Mutifunction board - with 2 68901 MFPs

 ## Progress
-The 68000 board, the ROM/RAM board and the serial I/O board are working and a small monitor program is running that allows me to download Motorola S-records.
+The 68000 board, the ROM/RAM board, the serial I/O board and the MFP board are working and a small monitor program is running that allows me to download Motorola S-records.
 Both S2 (16-bit) & S3 (24-bit) record types are handled although in reality only S3 records make sense with the current memory configuration.

 The monitor currently supports a few of the EASy68K TRAP #15 text I/O functions - currently just tasks 0, 1, 5, 6, 13 & 14 - which are all related to text input/output.
 Further tasks may be added as I need them.